 If you’re keen to avoid the high-season tourist rush, consider visiting the area in September or October, when you can enjoy the area’s ‘Indian Summer’.

-If you are planning a holiday to Newport Beach in 2017 or 2018, American Sky can help you to organise your perfect break.
+If you are planning a holiday to Newport Beach, American Sky can help you to organise your perfect break.
 Call our California specialists now.
 You are just one phone call away from making the most of your next trip.